gophercoders/website/content/lessonplans/KS2/lower/further-selection.md

 ### Plenary
 The plenary asks the pupils to think (or guess) at what repetition is used for.
 Repetition is the subject of the next lesson.
-At the minute the only way to run the program again is to run it from the start.
+At the minute, the only way to run the program again is to run it from the start.
 There is no way to repeat just part of the program - the part that asks the question and then checks the answer.
 We will show them how to do this next.